ardhynugroho/nginx-nap/docs/source/deploy-nic.rst

   NAME                           DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE   CONTAINERS           IMAGES                                                      SELECTOR daemonset.apps/nginx-ingress   1         1         1       1            1           <none>          38h   nginx-plus-ingress   local-registry:5000/nginx-ic-nap/nginx-plus-ingress:3.2.0   app=nginx-ingress

+As you can see, the pod is running, service & daemonset are defined.
 At this point, the *Ingress Controller* is ready.